unreno/syryu/README.md

 To access AWS resources via the terminal, `awscli` must be installed and configured.

 ###	Installation

-pip is a python package manager and awscli is most easily distributed via it.
+pip is a python package manager and awscli is most easily distributed via it, although it can be installed on its own.

 A thorough guide on installing the AWS CLI is available ...